 Treatments and Interventions

 There are several key goals in wound management for pediatric patients, including alleviating their pain, reducing emotional distress, and minimizing scarring.
-As with adult patients, a wound management strategy should take a holistic approach and be patient centered.
-It should also be comprehensive and include accounting for the following elements:
+As with adult patients, wound management should be holistic and patient-centered.
+It should be comprehensive and include the following elements:

 Regardless of the type of analgesia used, careful attention must be paid to dosing and administration.
-Doses should be calculated carefully based on the patient’s weight, the type of drug, the administration method, and the ability or inability of the patient to metabolize the drug.2 Pain and anxiety can be expressed in many different ways, depending on the child’s stage of development, and should never be ignored.
+Dose calculations are carefully based on the patient’s weight, the type of drug, the administration method, and the ability of the patient to metabolize the drug.2 Pain and anxiety can be expressed in many different ways, depending on the child’s stage of development, and should never be ignored.
 Detrimental, and sometimes even long-term, physical and psychological effects can be caused by inadequate treatment of high pain and anxiety levels in children.1

 Cleansing and Debridement

-Wound cleansing for pediatric patients should adhere to standard infection controls.
-Because of the fragility of their skin, high-pressure methods should be avoided.
-In neonates and clinically unstable pediatric patients, cleansing the wound may be risky if they have a high risk of bleeding or if they may experience core temperature fluctuations.1
+Wound cleansing for pediatric patients should adhere to standard infection control guidelines.
+High-pressure methods should be avoided when cleansing pediatric wounds due to the fragility of their skin.
+In neonates and clinically unstable pediatric patients, cleansing the wound should be managed and performed carefully, especially if they have a high risk of bleeding or if they may experience core temperature fluctuations.1

 Debridement may be necessary for some pediatric patients to promote healing.
-Generally speaking, autolytic, surgical, and biological debridement techniques are the standard methods considered for pediatric patients.
-This decision should be made after adequately taking into consideration the age of the patient and the characteristics, size, and location of the wound.1
+Autolytic, surgical, and biological debridement techniques are the standard methods considered for pediatric patients.
+This decision is made after considering the age of the patient and the characteristics, size, and location of the wound.1

 Many dressings do not come in sizes small enough for many pediatric patients, and some adhesives are not gentle enough for their sensitive skin.
-Infants and pediatric patients are more prone to skin stripping caused by dressings, so utilization of silicone dressings, which have gentle adhesive properties, should be considered.
+Infants and pediatric patients are more prone to skin stripping caused by dressings, so use of silicone dressings, when possible and appropriate, with gentle adhesive properties, should be considered.
 For very young patients, it is often preferable to avoid adhesives and to secure dressings with a loose bandage or a tubular bandage, when possible.1

-In addition to accounting for skin fragility, dressings should also be selected in a way that prevents infection, minimizes pain, and manages exudate.
+Dressing choice must account for skin fragility and selected in a way that prevents infection, minimizes pain, and manages exudate.

 1. White R, Rodgers A, O’Connor L, Anthony D. Paediatric wound care: neonates and infants.
 Wounds UK.
 2016;12(3):8-11.